tylerdionne/OverTheWire-Narnia-Write-ups/Level 6 -> Level 7/README.md

 The first important piece we see is the assembly instructions.
 We see that these instructions are in At&t syntax which is in the form operation source, dest.
 Note that for At&t syntax % is used for registers and $ is used for immediate values.
 We see that these instructions inside of the get_sp method mov a long "movl" from esp to eax and then performs an "and" operation on eax with the value 0xff000000.
+The second key piece of information is that we see the use strcpy which is a known dangerous C function because it does not perform boundary checking so it is vulenrable to buffer overflows.
+We see that we provide two command line arguments which are copied into two arrays of size 8.